 When Is the Best Time

-The Valley of Fire is an explosion of colours just an hour drive from Las Vegas.
-The wintertime is the quietest.
-This park is magical constantly changing with the sunlight.
-The best pictures can be taken at sunrise, as well as later in the afternoon, and during sunset.
-If you plan to visit the park come here for the entire day and bring your lunch in a cooler.
-Even if you have just a couple of hours only don't miss these spectacular vistas.
+The Valley of Fire State Park is an explosion of colours just an hour from Las Vegas.
+The wintertime is the quietest, and this park is magical, constantly changing with the sunlight.
+The best pictures can be taken at sunrise, later in the afternoon, and at sunset.

-May to September temperatures range on average from 32°C/90°F to an unbearable heat of more than 40°C/104°F. Although it cools down a little without the sunshine nights are still warm.
+May to September temperatures range on average from 33°C/91°F to an unpleasant heat topping 42°C/108°F in the shade.
+Although it cools down a little without the sunshine, nights are still warm.
 In May and September, temperatures are below 20°C/68°F at night.
 From June to August, night temperatures are above 20°C/68°F. Sometimes thunderstorms and downpours occur.

 Avoiding the Crowds

 The park is busier during the colder season, especially from February to late May.
 Both campgrounds are filled up before midday.
 Weekends are more crowded than weekdays, and it's less busy in the summer as many visitors want to avoid the heat during the day.
 The winter is the best option to enjoy the desert landscape without the crowds.

 However, it's a lot busier in winter than in the summer months.
 Always keep in mind, that it’s a State Park and not a National Park; therefore often underestimated.
 Limited parking at all stops: Arrive either early (before 9 am) or late (after 6 pm) during the peak season.
 Overflow parking is available.

 Opening Hours for the Valley of Fire State Park and Visitor Center

 - The Valley of Fire State Park is open from sunrise to sunset, and this means the Fire Wave and Seven Wonders trail are open from sunrise to sunset.
 Closed during extreme temperatures in summer from June to September for four months.